 4 Indoor Hobbies for Kids

-Young children, tweens and teens may love to participate in outside activities, but being outside isn’t always practical.
+Young children, tweens, and teens may love to participate in outdoor activities, but being outside isn’t always practical.
 Unappealing weather and cold temperatures can bring them indoors — and send them right to their electronic devices.
-Technology like smartphones and tablets has its place, but kids thrive best when they’re mentally and physically stimulated on numerous levels.
+Technology, such as smartphones and tablets, has its place, but kids thrive best when they’re mentally and physically stimulated on multiple levels.
 That’s why it’s so important to have hobbies and activities around that don’t require a visit to the great outdoors.

-What are some cool hobbies for kids that will occupy their time inside in positive, fun ways?
+What are some cool hobbies for engaging kids that will occupy their time indoors in a positive and fun way?

 Return to Old-Fashioned Board Games

-Board games can be good hobbies for kids to play with each other, with the whole family or even solo in some cases.
+Board games can be good hobbies for kids to play with each other, with the whole family, or even solo in some cases.
 Which ones should you try first?
 Start with the basics.
-As your whole household gets more into board games, you can invest in different versions and options.
+As your entire household gets more into board games, you can invest in different versions and options.
 You’d be amazed at all the games on the market, just waiting to be discovered!

-The classic arts of working with fabrics, embroidery floss and yarn have enjoyed a renaissance in recent years.
-Practicing the fine motor skills and imagination necessary to crochet a beanie or sew a pillowcase can become a relaxing pastime leading to practical results.
+The classic arts of working with fabrics, embroidery floss, and yarn have enjoyed a renaissance in recent years.
+Practicing the fine motor skills and imagination necessary for crafting a beanie or sewing a pillowcase can become a relaxing pastime, yielding practical results.

-Your kids will like this hobby because it’s something that gives them immediate satisfaction.
+Your kids will enjoy this hobby because it provides them with immediate satisfaction.
 They can see the fruits of their labors, even if they’re missing knitting stitches occasionally.
-Encourage elementary-aged youngsters to construct clothing for toy dolls and animals if they’re not sure how to get started.
-Older tweens and teens will usually enjoy attempting to make items they can use themselves or give away.
+Encourage elementary-aged youngsters to design clothing for toy dolls and animals if they’re unsure how to get started.
+Older tweens and teens will typically enjoy creating items they can use themselves or give away.

 Turn a Space Into a Full-Fledged Game Room

-Quality versions of games like air hockey and Skee-Ball® can provide hours and hours of entertainment for kids.
+Quality versions of games like air hockey and Skee-Ball can provide hours of entertainment for kids.
 They’re terrific ways to encourage healthy competition and hand-eye coordination.
 Best of all, they’re hobbies that children can get better at throughout their whole lives.

 Create a Music Alcove